WordPress Permalinks & mod_rewrite in lighttpd

 This should work for you too.

-One thought on “WordPress Permalinks & mod_rewrite in lighttpd”
+2 thoughts on “WordPress Permalinks & mod_rewrite in lighttpd”

 Leave a Reply